Transferring money from the UK to Europe is generally a pretty straightforward affair.

 Step 2: Decide on type of transfers

-If you think it might be worth hedging the currency markets, you do have some options available to you if you register with a currency broker.
+If you think it might be worth hedging the currency markets, you do have some options available to you through a currency broker.

 Step 3: Get a Quote for GBPEUR

-If you’re sending a large amount (£50,000+) we would recommend speaking to your broker to see if you can negotiate a better rate.
+If you’re sending a large amount (£25,000+) we would recommend speaking to your broker to see if you can negotiate a better rate.